 SETTLEMENT, RELEASE, AND, TERMINATION AGREEMENT

-This Settlement, Release, and Termination Agreement (this "Agreement") executed by Diamond Shamrock Refining Company L.P. ("Diamond") and HPL Resources Company ("HPLR") is effective as of the 20th day of December 2000 (the "Effective Date").
+This Settlement, Release, and Termination Agreement (this "Agreement") executed by Diamond Shamrock Refining Company, L.P. ("Diamond") and HPL Resources Company ("HPLR") is effective as of the 8th day of February 2001 (the "Effective Date").

 WHEREAS, Diamond and HPLR previously entered into that certain Product Sales and Fractionation Agreement effective as of April 1, 1995 (as same may have been amended and assigned from time to time, the "Fractionation Agreement").

-WHEREAS, Diamond and HPLR have reached agreement resolving certain claims concerning propane and inventory imbalances through and including October 31, 1999 and ethane inventory imbalances through and including October 31, 1999 (the "Imbalances") as set forth on the invoice attached hereto as Exhibit “A”.
+WHEREAS, Diamond and HPLR have reached agreement resolving certain claims concerning propane and inventory imbalances through and including October 31, 1999 and ethane inventory imbalances through and including October 31, 1999 (the "Imbalances") as set forth on the invoice attached hereto as Exhibit “A” that arose under the Fractionation Agreement.

 WHEREAS, Diamond and HPLR desire to fully release each other from all other claims under the Fractionation Agreement.

-NOW, THEREFORE, in consideration of the mutual promises and covenants herein contained and the payment of that certain sum of $670,462.40 by Diamond to HPLR (collectively, the "Consideration"), the receipt and sufficiency of which are hereby expressly acknowledged by Diamond and HPLR, the parties do hereby agree as follows:
+NOW, THEREFORE, in consideration of the mutual promises and covenants herein contained and the payment of that certain sum of $670,462.40 by Diamond to HPLR (collectively, the "Consideration"), the payment, receipt and sufficiency of which are hereby expressly acknowledged by Diamond and HPLR, the parties do hereby agree as follows:

 1. Diamond’s Release.
-Diamond does hereby FULLY AND FINALLY RELEASE, DISCHARGE and FOREVER ACQUIT HPLR, and its assigns, insurers, officers, directors, employees, agents and attorneys from any liability, obligation, claim or cause or right of action, known or unknown, foreseen or unforeseen, which has been or could have been asserted, arising out of or relating to the Fractionation Agreement including, without limitation, the Imbalances (the "Claims") and does hereby WAIVE any and all defaults by HPLR which may have occurred under the Fractionation Agreement related to the Claims.
+Diamond does hereby FULLY AND FINALLY RELEASE, DISCHARGE, DEFEND, INDEMNIFY and FOREVER ACQUIT HPLR, and its assigns, insurers, officers, directors, employees, agents and attorneys from and against any liability, obligation, claim or cause or right of action, known or unknown, foreseen or unforeseen, contingent or otherwise which has been or could have been asserted, arising out of or relating to the Fractionation Agreement including, without limitation, the Imbalances (collectively, the "Claims") and does hereby WAIVE any and all defaults by HPLR which may have occurred under the Fractionation Agreement related to the Claims.
 For the same Consideration, Diamond represents that Diamond has neither assigned, pledged nor in any other manner sold or transferred any right, title, interest in any claim, demand or cause of action included within the Claims, and covenants not to sue, or otherwise complain of or proceed against HPLR upon any claim, demand or cause of action included within the Claims.
 Furthermore, in determination of the Consideration, Diamond hereby represents and warrants that it has made known any and all Claims, of which Diamond has knowledge, that are related to the Fractionation Agreement.
 This Agreement shall constitute a full and final release of all of the Claims against HPLR by Diamond.

 2. HPLR’s Release.
-HPLR does hereby FULLY AND FINALLY RELEASE, DISCHARGE and FOREVER ACQUIT Diamond, and its assigns, insurers, officers, directors, employees, agents and attorneys from any Claims, as defined in paragraph 1 above, and does hereby WAIVE any and all defaults by Diamond which may have occurred under the Fractionation Agreement related to the Claims.
+HPLR does hereby FULLY AND FINALLY RELEASE, DISCHARGE, DEFEND, INDEMNIFY and FOREVER ACQUIT Diamond, and its assigns, insurers, officers, directors, employees, agents and attorneys from and against any Claims, as defined in paragraph 1 above, and does hereby WAIVE any and all defaults by Diamond which may have occurred under the Fractionation Agreement related to the Claims.
 For the same Consideration, HPLR represents that HPLR has neither assigned, pledged, nor in any manner sold or transferred any right, title, or interest in any claim, demand or cause of action included within the Claims, and covenants not to sue, or otherwise complain of or proceed against Diamond upon any claim, demand or cause of action included within the Claims.
 Furthermore, in determination of the Consideration, HPLR hereby represents and warrants that it has made known any and all Claims, of which HPLR has knowledge, that are related to the Fractionation Agreement.
 This Agreement shall constitute a full and final release of all of the Claims against Diamond by HPLR.